Ezra Pound: Arrest for treason

-I am not anti-Semitic, and I distinguish between the Jewish usurer and the Jew who does an honest day's work for a living.
-Hitler and Mussolini were simple men from the country.
-I think that Hitler was a Saint, and wanted nothing for himself.
-I think that he was fooled into anti-Semitism and it ruined him.
-That was his mistake.
-When you see the "mess" that Italy gets into by bumping off Mussolini, you will see why someone could believe in some of his efforts.

 Later that day he told an American reporter, Edd Johnson, that Hitler was "a Jeanne d'Arc ...
 Like many martyrs, he held extreme views".
 Mussolini was "a very human, imperfect character who lost his head".
 On 24 May he was transferred to the United States Army Disciplinary Training Center north of Pisa, where he was placed in one of the camp's 6 by 6 ft outdoor steel cages, with tar paper covers, lit up at night by floodlights.
-Engineers reinforced his cage the night before he arrived in case fascist sympathizers tried to break him out.
+Engineers reinforced his cage the night before he arrived in fear that fascist sympathizers might try to break him out.

 Pound lived in isolation in the heat, sleeping on the concrete, denied exercise and communication, apart from daily access to the chaplain.
 After three weeks, he stopped eating.
 He recorded what seemed to be a breakdown in "Canto LXXX", where Odysseus is saved from drowning by Leucothea: "hast'ou swum in a sea of air strip / through an aeon of nothingness, / when the raft broke and the waters went over me".
 Medical staff moved him out of the cage the following week.
 On 14 and 15 June he was examined by psychiatrists, after which he was transferred to his own tent.
 He began to write, drafting what became known as The Pisan Cantos.
 The existence of two sheets of toilet paper showing the first ten lines of "Canto LXXIV" in pencil suggests he started it while in the cage.